 A couple of weeks ago, we left Springfield and did a little Western swing to meet three former governors (who've also been ambassadors, congresspeople, Cabinet secretaries, etc.): Dick Celeste in Colorado Springs (former Ohio governor), Bill Richardson in Santa Fe (former New Mexico governor), and Kathleen Sebelius in Lawrence (former Kansas governor).
 The meetings were … Continue reading TOUR de GOVERNORS

 Here's another original song video from the road.
 I wrote and recorded this while we were back home in Springfield for the holidays.
 I hope you enjoy it.

-If you missed Biz417's "Think Summit" at the Springfield Art Museum yesterday, here's a link to a portion of it on Facebook Live.
-My speech begins around the 42:25 mark.
+If you missed Biz417's "Think Summit" at the Springfield Art Museum in January, you can watch it here.

 We've been "home" in Springfield, Missouri for several weeks, living in borrowed spaces and absorbing the garland and goodwill of friends and family who define what home is for us.
 Now we're gearing up to hit the road again.
 We're finished with our planned route, but we'll still be traveling.
 From here on, we're meeting … Continue reading GET YOUR MOTOR RUNNIN’

 Number of months on the road: 6 Total miles traveled: 18,750 States covered: 43 (and the District of Columbia) Total number of people we’ve met: 611 Average miles per gallon: 16 Number of times we used ridesharing (Lyft or Uber) in a city after we parked and didn’t want to get the van back out … Continue reading GIGANTIC INDEX – DAY 192